2026 Most Affordable Online Education Degrees

 Some educators continue their education even further by pursuing one of several types of doctoral degrees.
 The Doctor of Education (EdD) in Education or Educational Leadership prepares graduates for high-level roles in education administration or policy.
 A Doctor of Philosophy (PhD) in Education trains graduates to conduct research into the process of learning.
 Most PhDs work in academia, where they also teach future educators.

-How Do I Choose an Online Education Degree?
+How Do I Choose an Affordable Online Education Degree?

 When you're reviewing your options for an online education degree, you'll want to take several key factors into consideration.
 The program details are important because you'll want to choose a program that offers the track and concentration that aligns with your career goals.
 Cost, faculty, online format, and student services may also be influential factors, depending on your priorities.